HexHive/OSTEP-slides/14-paging.md

 # Paging: storing other per page information

-* To align accesses, each entry in the page table is 32 or 64 bit.
+* To align accesses, each entry in 32-bit or 64-bit page tables is 32 or 64 bit (address spaces are byte addressable and bit operations are costly;
+  similarly, power of 2 alignments are faster due to caching).
 * Modern systems store much more information in the page table than just the physical frame number:
     * Is the mapping valid?